 One of the most reliable ways to build wealth over time is to invest.
 However, many people are intimidated by the idea of investing.
 How do you choose a good investment?
 And what happens if the market has problems?
 And, of course, the process of investing just seems complex sometimes.
 Between asset allocation and worries about how much to set aside, it's very easy to become discouraged.

-The reality, though, is that you don't actually need to put together a complex portfolio.
+Good news: you don't actually need to put together a complex portfolio.
 Investing can actually be fairly simple.

 Simplify Your Investing Strategy

-Before you start investing, whether it's in a retirement account?or?income portfolio, or for some other purpose, you need to figure out the?why behind your portfolio.
+Before you start investing, whether it's in a retirement account or income portfolio, or for some other purpose, you need to figure out the why behind your portfolio.
 What are you trying to accomplish?
 Creating a solid investment plan is about tailoring it to your goals.
 For most of us, goals don't necessarily coincide with a complex plan.
 Building wealth for the future doesn't need to be difficult or complicated.
 In fact, there are indications two of the most important factors in long-term success for investors are:

 - Investing more.
 The more money you put in, the more you get out.
 You have to invest enough.
 Amount matters.